 She broke her silence, trying to express her inner voice - "The message being sent to me (by the label owners) is very clear.
 Basically, be a little girl and shut up or will be punished "

 Kanye West VS Sony / UMG / Roc-A-Fella

 In September 2020 Kanye took twitter as the battle ground and a platform to expose what he thought was an unfair game done by his record companies.
 Kanye via Twitter - "The music industry and the NBA are modern day slave ships," and he called himself "The new Moses", as the one who is going to change the policy / contract making formula.

 Mr West signed a co-publishing deal with EMI (a publishing company) a long time ago.
 What happened after this deal?
 In 2003 Sony acquired EMI.
 In January 2019, the 'Wash Us In The Blood' rapper filed a lawsuit against the publishing company, in trying to terminate their contract.
 According to NME, the contract indirectly require Mr West to remain as a full-time songwriter, producer and crafting major studio albums as his principle occupation for the rest of his life.

-A lot of attorneys criticized the entertainment lawyer or whoever advised Kanye west to sign those record contracts offering that kind of a deal.
-They advised upcoming artists to demand a reversion under any certain circumstances.
+A lot of attorneys criticized the entertainment lawyer or whoever advised Kanye West to sign those recording contracts offering that kind of a deal.
+They advised upcoming stars to demand a reversion under any certain circumstances.